We are Washington State's only outdoor Self-Directed Education Center

 View our Dressing for Cold Weather guide here.

-If you are ready to join any of our Homeschool Co-op Gatherings, register here
+If you are ready to join any of our Gatherings, here's how to join.